Benji667/Custom-Controls/README.md

 # Custom-Controls
-Set of custom controls using filled icons
+Set of LabVIEW custom controls using filled and Windows 11 icons.